lampska/Wallarm-Solutions-Engineer-Challenge/k8s/troubleshooting.md

 kubectl apply -f k8s/vampi-wallarm-ingress-forward.yaml
 ```

-## Issue #4 - No activity in Wallarm web console after enabling ingress forwarding
+## Issue #4 - No activity in Wallarm web console

-I was following https://docs.wallarm.com/admin-en/chaining-wallarm-and-other-ingress-controllers/ and at Step 4 the suggested /etc/passwd test was not showing in the Console, and I didn't see any Apps/Nodes
+I was following https://docs.wallarm.com/admin-en/chaining-wallarm-and-other-ingress-controllers/ and, at Step 4, the suggested /etc/passwd test was not showing in the Console.
+In fact, I didn't see any Apps/Nodes/activity

-First I checked the pod could reach internet

 ### Suspect A -- connectivity

+First I checked the pod could reach internet.
+It could.

 ```bash
 # shell into pod